Active Recovery Workouts: Top Exercises to Boost Your Recovery

 What is a good recovery workout for sore muscles?

 Activities like walking, cycling, or gentle stretching are ideal for sore muscles.
-Low-intensity exercise keeps blood flowing, helping to clear byproducts of exercise (like blood lactate) and promoting quicker recovery while keeping the body in motion without causing further strain.
+Low-intensity exercise keeps blood flowing, helping to clear byproducts of exercise (like Blood Lactate) and promoting quicker recovery while keeping the body in motion without causing further strain.